junhan87/job-signal-core/docs/ARCHITECTURE.md

 1. **EventBridge** fires a cron at 10 am UTC every day
 2. **Scraper Lambda** calls the MyCareersFuture public API, extracts job listings, deduplicates against DynamoDB, and stores raw JSON to S3
-3. **AI Scorer Lambda** picks up new jobs from S3, parses each job description via Bedrock (result cached — called once per unique JD across all users), and runs every listing through the 7-factor Python scoring engine
+3. **AI Scorer Lambda** is triggered by the batch manifest, parses each job description via Bedrock (result cached — called once per unique JD across all users), and runs every listing through the 8-factor Python scoring engine
 4. Market adjustments (recency, company tier, FCF listing status) are applied by Python
-5. For jobs scoring ≥ 5.0, Bedrock articulates gap analysis and generates a human-readable match summary
+5. For jobs scoring ≥ 5.0, Bedrock generates a gap analysis and human-readable match summary in a single call
-6. Results are written to DynamoDB with a TTL of 90 days
+6. Results are written to DynamoDB
-7. **Digest Lambda** queries the top 5 matches and sends a formatted HTML email via SES
+7. The scorer Lambda builds and sends a formatted HTML email digest via SES with the top 5 matches

 ---